Employee Driving Records in Florida

 Bureau of Records

-It should take about 2 weeks for your results to be processed and mailed back.
+It should take about 10 business days for your results to be processed and mailed back.

 Florida Business Driving Record Fees